zhangjianlin77/OkHttpDownloadManager/README.md

     <uses-permission android:name="android.permission.INTERNET"/>
     <uses-permission android:name="android.permission.WRITE_EXTERNAL_STORAGE"/>
     <uses-permission android:name="android.permission.MOUNT_UNMOUNT_FILESYSTEMS"/>
+then use follow code to start your download

-then,initial download manager use this.getApplicationContext() in Activity class.
+    DownloadManager.init(this);     //initial manager in Application

-    DownloadManager.init(this.getApplicationContext());
-or in Application class.
+    //DownloadManager.init(this.getApplicationContext()); or in Activity use getApplicationContext()

-    DownloadManager.init(this);
-After initialize , use getInstance() in anywhere and will get DownloadManager instance.

-    DownloadManager manager = DownloadManager.getInstance();
+    DownloadManager downloadManager = DownloadManager.getInstance(); //getInstance
-if you need show download tasks information at Activity, you can get downloading tasks list by
+    downloadManager.addTask(url, fileName);     //start a download task if you need show download tasks information at Activity, you can get downloading tasks list by

     ArrayList<TransferTask> list = downloadManager.getTaskList();